MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 Again, this employs a callback function.
 This time though, the filter method returns an array of all the matches.
 In the case above, we convert everything to a string, then check if the length is greater than two.

-Can you spot the difference between the find method and the filter method?
+Can you spot the difference between the find method earlier and the filter method above?

-The find method has a return statement and the filter does not.
-This is one of the advantages of using the arrow functions that we introduced on day one.
-If you can squeeze the statement onto one line, then the return statement is "implied", therefore we don't need to actually type the word return, nor do we need to utilise the curly function braces over multiple lines.
+One of the advantages of using the arrow functions that we introduced on day one is if you can squeeze the statement onto one line, then the return statement is "implied", therefore we don't need to actually type the word return, nor do we need to utilise the curly function braces over multiple lines.

 If this sounds confusing, make sure you ask your coach to explain what's going on!